 - Mean duration of follow-up was 28 months.

 In all, a total of 79 nerve transfers were performed, yielding robust EMG signals in 75 target muscle – a 95% success rate.
 However, not all signals were suitable for prosthesis control due to cross talk or difficulty in maintaining adequate electrode contact with skin.

-Of the 27 patients who underwent TMR at NMH/RIC and SAMMC, 25 (93%) were subsequently fit with TMR-controlled myoelectric devices.
+Of the 27 patients who underwent TMSKR at NMH/RIC and SAMMC, 25 (93%) were subsequently fit with TMSKR-controlled myoelectric devices.

 Postsurgical Pain Outcomes